juhoen/hybrid-crypto-js/README.md

 ## Introduction
 <a name="introduction" />

-*Hybrid Crypto JS* is a hybrid (RSA+AES) encryption and decryption toolkit for JavaScript, including automatic and persistent key management on React Native. *Hybrid Crypto JS* combines RSA and AES algorithms, making it possible to efficiently encrypt long messages.
+*Hybrid Crypto JS* is a hybrid (RSA+AES) encryption and decryption toolkit for JavaScript, including automatic and persistent key management on React Native. *Hybrid Crypto JS* combines RSA and AES encryption algorithms making it possible to efficiently encrypt and decrypt large messages.

 ## Documentation
 <a name="documentation" />